 Legislation governing the powers of the Minister for Finance relating to directions to the NTMA should be reviewed:

 - The issue of Ministerial directions to the National Treasury Management Agency, as provided for under Section 4 (4) of the NTMA Act 1990 and elsewhere in the NTMA’s legislation, was reviewed since the period dealt with by the Inquiry’s report.
-The preparations of the NTMA (Amendment) Act 2014 involved a thorough review of Ministerial powers including directions to the NTMA.
+The preparation of the NTMA (Amendment) Act 2014 involved a thorough review of Ministerial powers including directions to the NTMA.
 The issue was also discussed at length as part of the Committee Stage and following reflection the Department, the Minister and the Oireachtas were satisfied that the existing provisions were measured and appropriate.

 - It is important to note that the NTMA’s treasury functions, such as borrowing on behalf of the State and managing the national debt, are delegated to the Agency by the Minister for Finance under the NTMA Act 1990, as amended, so these remain primarily responsibilities of the Minister for which he/she is accountable.